isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution456.md

 ---
-title: 'Frontier e-HR Version 8 - AutomateHR eFrontier'
+title: 'Frontier eHR HRSS Version 8'
 permalink: /productivity-solutions-grant/solutionrepo/solution456
 ---

-## Frontier e-HR Version 8 - AutomateHR eFrontier
+## Frontier eHR HRSS Version 8

 ## Overview

 **Description**

-Frontier e-HR HRMS assists SMEs to improve the productivity of human resource operations through a user-friendly full cloud-based application.
-Through this platform, HR department will be able to record employee's details, strengthen policies and handle regular processes such as Payroll & Performance Appraisal.
-Management team can retrieve reports to perform analysis conveniently.
-Employees have access to their HR information and perform HR related applications through web and mobile app.
+Frontier e-HR HRMS assists SMEs to improve the productivity of HR operations through a user-friendly cloud-based application.
+HR can record employee's details and handle Payroll & Performance Appraisal process.
+Employees can access their HR information and perform HR related applications through web and mobile app.
+Through integrated services including both HRSS and HRMS, the solution provides a one stop solution for SMEs to eliminate the time and cost required for HR and Payroll administration.

 ## Solution Packages Option(s)